Crow Facts

 In many crow families, offspring remain with their parents for years and help care for younger siblings.
 This cooperative behavior strengthens family groups.[16]

-• Crow Diet and Survival Skills
+• Crow Diet And Survival Skills

 Crows know that certain foods rot before other types of food, and so they will eat pieces of meat first and then store foods that don't spoil as quickly, such as nuts and bread.[18]